garykac/woven/docs/rules.md

 * Choose a color
 * Take 4 Mana tokens of your color and place them on your player mat
 * Place Mage on map - on edge of one of the 2 tiles closest to you
-* Take 4 starting spells
+* Take 4 starting spells as Spell deck
 * Draw a random Tapestry card and choose a side to start your Tapestry

 ### To start game

 * Choose starting player somehow
+* Draw 4 Spell cards into hand

 ## Each turn